zdenecek/pbn/README.md

 # PBN

-PBN is a command line tool for working with Portable Bridge Notation files.
+PBN is a command line tool for working with [Portable Bridge Notation (`.pbn`) files](https://www.tistis.nl/pbn/).

-## Supported functions
+Some of the supported features include:

 - parse a file and validate it
 - printing overview information about a file
 - stripping a file of unnecessary parts
 - add analysis to a file

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Libraries

+This project uses the [`dds` library](https://github.com/dds-bridge/dds), which is licensed under the Apache License 2.0.
+For more details, see the [LICENSE-APACHE](LICENSE-APACHE) file included in this repository.

+For modifications to the `dds` library, see my [dds fork](https://github.com/zdenecek/dds/) repository.

 ## Features plan